 Completed applications will be reviewed by the Membership Group of PFPSC to ensure that individuals seeking membership meet the following criteria:

-Direct experience with an adverse event or harm as a patient, family member or friend; and/or
+- Have direct experience with an adverse event or harm as a patient, family member or friend;

-Be willing to work in partnership with governments, healthcare organizations, healthcare providers, and or policy makers to advance patient safety;
+- Be willing to work in partnership with governments, policy makers, healthcare organizations, healthcare providers to improve patient safety